silun-zhang/CMPUT-291-Assignment-3/README.txt

 Group Number: 52
-CCIDs: silun1, kwu
+CCIDs: silun1, kwu, haipei1
-Names: Si Lun Zhang, Kevin Wu
+Names: Si Lun Zhang, Kevin Wu, Haipei Wang

 We declare that we did not collaborate with anyone outside our own group in this assignment.